Ding Yi (artist)

 Ding Yi (Chinese: 丁㇠; born 1962) is a Chinese contemporary artist currently based in Shanghai.
-He is a pivotal figure in the development of geometric abstraction in China, and is currently a professor at the Shanghai Institute of Visual Arts.
+A leading figure in Chinese contemporary art, Ding Yi works across painting, sculpture, installation, and architecture.
+Since the late 1980s, his signature motif—the cross “+” and its variant “x”—has served as a symbol of structure, rationality, and a visual language exploring the essence of being.

 Early life

-Ding Yi grew up during the Cultural Revolution.
-He studied in the art program at your middle school, and the art education he received in Shanghai was in general not systematic.
-The uniquely nonlinear curriculum included making bricks for bomb shelters, drawing propaganda posters, performing in public spaces, and studying design and Chinese ink painting.
-He studied decorative design at the Shanghai School of Arts and Crafts from 1980 to 1983, and then went on to major in Chinese ink painting in the art program of Shanghai University from 1986 to 1990.
-He also took part in a number of art exhibitions in 1985 and 1986.
+Trained in both art and design, Ding Yi began experimenting with abstraction in 1982.
+During his student years, he developed a strong conviction about how to paint and what kind of artist he would become.
+Rejecting the Expressionism and Surrealism then prevalent in China, he chose a rational path “free from ideology.”
+Profoundly influenced by Western artists such as Piet Mondrian and Frank Stella during the 1985 “New Wave” art movement, Ding Yi launched his iconic Appearance of Crosses series in 1988, with a vision to create “an ultimate impression of abstraction”.
+At the time, he “designed” paintings that resembled plans for fabrics or blankets, using rulers and tape to eliminate traces of hand gestures —rigorously precise compositions formed through the repetition of the cross.

 Career

 Ding Yi's enduring method of incorporating crosses into his work emerged in the late 1980s.
 He executed a series of painting experiments called Appearance of Crosses, in which the artist adopted the shapes of x and + as a recurring motif with the intention of combining painting and design into a single form of expression.
 The cross, whether a + or an x, is a motif that the artist has declared as a formal mark without meaning, while the context of this work is the industrial-paced development of the urban environment in post-socialist China.
 His perennial idiom —-- the grid —-- speaks to a context in place and time, through its association with the frenetic communications networks and distinctive fluorescence of the contemporary city.